Sereg20/Task_Center/S4HANA_config/1 Trust Config/README.md

 - Click **Save** button

-As a result, System Certificate from your SAP Cloud Connector is successfully imported
+As a result, System Certificate from your SAP Cloud Connector has been successfully imported

 ### Step 2: Import Sample Certificate